The Dutch Bible Belt: What’s that all about?

 They attend regular church services

 It comes as no surprise that the inhabitants of the Bible Belt go to church regularly.
-But they seem to not just go to church — they live for church.
+But they seem not just to go to church — they live for church.

 On Sundays (when the traditional dress comes on), some people head to church not just once, but twice!